Background

 • Login to your site as administrator or super administrator (if multisite).

-• If you are using a single-site, make sure the site has a PRO license activated.
+• If you use a single site, ensure the site has a PRO license activated.

-• If you are using multisite, make sure all subsites that you want to have automatic backup enabled have PRO license activated as well.
+• If you use multisite, ensure all subsites you want automatic backup are activated with a PRO license.

 • Go to Prime Mover PRO -> Settings -> Backup Management -> Automatic Backup.

-• Make sure to check the “Automatic Backup” checkbox and save.
-This activates the automatic backup globally.
-But it won’t run yet because you still need to configure the auto backup settings for the site/sites.
+• Please check the “Automatic Backup” checkbox and save.
+This activates the automatic backup globally, but it won’t run yet because you still need to configure the sites’ auto backup settings.

-• Click the “Scheduled backup” link after saving it or go to Prime Mover PRO -> Toolbox.
+• After saving it, click the “Scheduled backup” link or go to Prime Mover PRO -> Toolbox.

 • [OPTIONAL] In multisite – to load the correct automatic backup settings, you should enter the blog ID of that subsite.